ecmwf/ecflow/docs/ug/user_manual/python_based_suite_definition/adding_dependencies/adding_time_dependencies.rst

    )

-The following show alternative example that produces the same definition:
+The following shows an alternative example that produces the same definition:

 .. code-block:: python